merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 The first step to compute a pangenome in anvi'o is the command {% include PROGRAM name="anvi-gen-genomes-storage" %} which takes multiples {% include ARTIFACT name="contigs-db" %} as input and generate a new anvi'o database called the {% include ARTIFACT name="genomes-storage-db" %}.
 This database holds all the gene's information like functional annotation and amino-acid sequence in a single location.

 The input to {% include PROGRAM name="anvi-gen-genomes-storage" %} is an {% include ARTIFACT name="external-genomes" %} file.
-You should have one from [the section about working with multiple genomes.](#working_with_multiple_genomes) We just need to remove the *Trichodesmium thiebautii* H9_4:
+You should have one from [the section about working with multiple genomes.](#working_with_multiple_genomes)
+If you don't have an {% include ARTIFACT name="external-genomes" %} file, you can make one with the command: `anvi-script-gen-genomes-file --input-dir 00_DATA/contigs/ -o external-genomes.txt`.
+We just need to remove the *Trichodesmium thiebautii* H9_4:

 ```bash
 grep -v Trichodesmium_thiebautii_H9_4 external-genomes.txt > external-genomes-pangenomics.txt